williampruden/sequelize-associations/README.md

   }
 };
 ```
 We added in all of the same validations and constraints that were made to our model file.
-The other glaring difference is that we added the `deletedAt` property and made `allowNull: true` instead of false.
+The other obvious difference is that we added the `deletedAt` property and made `allowNull: true` instead of false.
 This allows the property to sit there with a NULL value until the record is deleted at which point a time stamp is given.
 If you remember in our model file we added an attribute to the model itself called `paranoid`.  `paranoid` and `deletedAt` work together to create that soft delete functionality.

-Now that our model and migration are complete we can run the migration by running `sequelize db:migrate` in our CLI.
+Now that our model and migration are complete we can run the migration by running `sequelize db:migrate`.

-If you make a mistake you have two options:
+If you make a mistake you have a few options:

 - Create a new migration by running `sequelize migration:generate` and in the new migration correct your error then run `sequelize db:migrate`
-- Rollback your last migration with `sequelize db:migrate:undo` or rollback all of your migrations `sequelize db:migrate:undo:all`.
+- Rollback your last migration with `sequelize db:migrate:undo`, edit the migration and then re-run `sequelize db:migrate`
+- Rollback all of your migrations with `sequelize db:migrate:undo:all` and start from scratch.
 Use `sequelize db:migrate:undo:all` with caution as it cleans house.
-- For more on migration commands check out [the docs](https://github.com/sequelize/cli#documentation)
+- For more on migration commands check out [the docs](https://github.com/sequelize/cli#documentation).

 ### Establishing Associations
 Now that our User is complete lets create our Task and establish the associations between the two.